by Aarti Kapur Singh

 Check out 7 traditional wedding jewellery pieces and sets that are unique and stylish!

 We list out some essential items that comprised a bridal trousseau from various parts of India in olden times, but are not so popular now.
-Read the mythology around it and perhaps you will get one made for your wedding.
+Read the mythology around it and perhaps you will get one of these Indian wedding jewellery sets for your wedding.

 4. Hasli: Hasli style necklaces are rigid, ring-like pieces of collar or choker-length.
 Usually made of solid silver, they are popular adornments in Rajasthan, Madhya Pradesh and Uttar Pradesh.
 While they were made of gold when the metal was affordable, a silver hasli is often matched with a pair of kangans for the bride.
 Owing to its tremendous weight, it is worn only on ceremonies.